 Take Rest

-Most people believe the more the frequency in weight training, the better.
+Most people believe the more frequency in weight training, the better.
 However, that's just a myth.
-Since you are training the same group of muscles daily or twice a day, the results of increased muscle mass wouldn't be satisfactory.
-This is because muscle mass growth depends on quick recovery time and not the high frequency.
+Since you are training the same group of muscles daily or twice daily, the results of increased muscle mass wouldn't be satisfactory.
+This is because muscle mass growth depends on quick recovery time rather than high frequency.

 A study has proved that beginners can increase muscle mass by training once a week.
 However, seasoned bodybuilders should train more frequently for more beneficial results.
 This is because they can recover quickly and release more MPS due to frequent training.

-To keep your muscles activated and healthy, you need to ensure that they are recovered adequately.
+To keep your muscles activated and healthy, you must ensure they are recovered adequately.
 Just make sure that your time spent working out equals the recovering time.

 Related Article: Post-Workout Recovery: Let Your Sore Muscles Heal